Pedagogical Project

 The Animal Scientist is a professional with a solid scientific and technological knowledge prepared to: plan and manage different animal production systems, optimizing the use of potentially available resources and socially adaptable technologies; Develop research demanded by the real problems of the field; Be an efficient rural extension agent; Take on a teaching role.
 The Animal Scientist is dedicated to the nutrition, the improvement and the management of the animals, aiming at increase and improve the production.

-The curriculum of the Animal Scientist course of the UFV is composed of ten semesters and the subjects are divided into mandatory (basic and professional) and optional.
-The basics subjects comprise the first five semester of the course and the professional subjects cover the sixth to eighth semester of the course.
+The curriculum of the Animal Scientist course of the UFV is composed of nine semesters and the subjects are divided into mandatory (basic and professional) and optional.
+The basics subjects comprise the first four semester of the course and the professional subjects cover the fifth to eighth semester of the course.
 What areas are studied?

 In the basic subjects of the course, the following topics are addressed: